JeonggonCho/JeonggonCho/README.md

 ## 🤔 **About Me**

 `profile`
-  - I'm preparing Full-stack Developer
+  - I'm aiming to be a Full-stack developer

 `experience`
   - Hanyang University ERICA B.arch. ('15~'21)